 Some of the lighter penalties for violating your probation include:

 - Community service

 - Prison sentence

 In the most serious cases, the judge will revoke your probation altogether.
 If this happens, you’ll be required to serve the remainder of your original sentence in prison.

 Reported for Probation Violation in Kissimmee?
 Smith & Eulo Law Firm Can Help!

 Are you facing a probation violation?
 One of your top priorities should be getting expert legal counsel on your side.
-Smith & Eulo Law Firm provides defense and legal advice during the hearing process so your voice is heard.
+Smith & Eulo Law Firm’s Kissimmee criminal defense attorneys can provide defense and legal advice during the hearing process so your voice is heard.
 Call us today.